FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Abstract

 \section{Abstract}

-Accurate focus quality assessment (FQA) in fluorescence microscopy remains challenging, as the stain-dependent optical properties of fluorescent dyes cause abrupt and heterogeneous focus shifts.
-However, existing datasets and models overlook this variability, treating focus quality as a stain-agnostic problem.
-In this work, we formulate the task of \textbf{stain-aware FQA}, emphasizing that focus behavior in fluorescence microscopy must be modeled as a function of staining characteristics.
-Through quantitative analysis of existing datasets (FocusPath, BBBC006) and our newly curated FluoMix, we demonstrate that focus–rank relationships vary substantially across stains, underscoring the need for stain-aware modeling in fluorescence microscopy.
-To support this new formulation, we propose \textbf{FluoMix}, the first dataset for stain-aware FQA that encompasses multiple tissues, fluorescent stains, and focus variations.
-Building on this dataset, we propose \textbf{FluoCLIP}, a two-stage vision-language framework that leverages CLIP's alignment capability to interpret focus quality in the context of biological staining.
-In the \textbf{stain-grounding phase}, FluoCLIP learns general stain representations by aligning textual stain tokens with visual features, while in the \textbf{stain-guided ranking phase}, it optimizes stain-specific rank prompts for ordinal focus prediction.
-Together, our formulation, dataset, and framework establish the first foundation for \textbf{stain-aware FQA}, and \textbf{FluoCLIP} achieves strong generalization across diverse fluorescence microscopy conditions.
+Accurate focus quality assessment (FQA) in fluorescence microscopy is challenging due to stain-dependent optical variations that induce heterogeneous focus behavior across images.
+Existing methods, however, treat focus quality as a stain-agnostic problem, assuming a shared global ordering.
+We formulate \textbf{stain-aware FQA} for fluorescence microscopy, showing that focus-rank relationships vary substantially across stains due to stain-dependent imaging characteristics and invalidate this assumption.
+To support this formulation, we introduce \textbf{FluoMix}, the first dataset for stain-aware FQA spanning multiple tissues, fluorescent stains, and focus levels.
+We further propose \textbf{FluoCLIP}, a two-stage vision-language framework that grounds stain semantics and enables stain-conditioned ordinal reasoning for focus prediction, effectively decoupling stain representation from ordinal structure.
+By explicitly modeling stain-dependent focus behavior, FluoCLIP consistently outperforms both conventional FQA methods and recent vision-language baselines, demonstrating strong generalization across diverse fluorescence microscopy conditions.
+Code and dataset are publicly available at \url{https://fluoclip.github.io/}.